microsoft/terminal/doc/user-docs/index.md

 ## Starting a new PowerShell tab with admin privilege

-There is no current plan to support this feature for security reaons.
+There is no current plan to support this feature for security reasons.
 See issue [#623](https://github.com/microsoft/terminal/issues/632)

 ## Using cut and paste in the Terminal window